PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

 %[https://www.youtube.com/watch?v=76y4STtivcY]

 Now it's time to create a contract.
+The language for smart contracts is  [solidity](https://solidity-by-example.org/).
+I believe that anyone with some javascript or maybe java knowledge can decipher the meaning of a simple contract.
+I am not saying that solidity _is_ java or javascript but I do say that if you have some years of javascript experience the transition to solidity should not be super bumpy.

 Create a file named `DrawingCollectible.sol` inside the `contracts` folder with the following content:
 ```
 pragma solidity 0.6.6;